trackabout/login-ad/login-ad.md

 ## <a id="General"> </a>General

-*   TrackAbout now correctly recognizes that the value of an asset's Oxygen flag (Custom Asset Info Type 761) has been manually changed from Yes to No, letting you reclassify the asset without TrackAbout Support help.
+*   TrackAbout now correctly recognizes when the value of an asset's Oxygen flag (stored as a Custom Asset Info Type) has been manually changed from Yes to No, letting you reclassify the asset without TrackAbout Support help.